-There are benefits and reasons for running, sprinting outside, as there are for running on a treadmill.
-The biggest reason I prefer running outside over a treadmill is that it allows you to also tone and shape your butt muscles and hamstrings, which doesn’t happen when you train on a treadmill or elliptical machine, etc.
+There are several benefits and reasons for running, sprinting outside, as there are for running on a treadmill.
+The biggest reason I prefer running outside over a treadmill is that it allows you to also tone and shape your butt muscles and hamstrings, which doesn’t happen when you train on a treadmill or elliptical machine, stair stepper, bike etc.

-FYI….the four major muscle groups involved in running or walking outside are your quadriceps and hip flexors, which are responsible for pulling your leg forward and extending your leg.
-Whereas your hamstrings and butt muscles are responsible for propelling your forward after your foot hits the ground.
-It’s the contraction of the muscles on your backside that move your down the road…and the faster and harder you contract those muscles….the faster your run.
+FYI.…the four major muscle groups involved in running or walking outside are your quadriceps and hip flexors, which are responsible for pulling your leg forward and extending your leg.
+Basically your foot strike.
+Whereas your hamstrings and butt muscles are responsible for propelling you forward after your foot hits the ground.
+It’s the contraction of these two muscles on your backside that propel and move your down the road…and the faster and harder you contract these hamstrings and butt muscles….the faster your run.

 The video basically explains that when you walk, jog or run outside….it is the contraction of your hamstrings and butt muscles that propel you forward.
 Whereas on a treadmill the belt is throwing your leg back for you, which doesn’t require you to contract your hamstring or butt muscles.

 Because the belt is automatically rolling back on its own, it inhibits the need for your butt muscles and hamstrings to contract.
 This is basically why you don’t truly add as much shape and tone to your rear end running on a treadmill or any of the other aerobic conditioning machines out there.

 I can’t tell you how many times, I’ve been told I’ve been exercising but I’m not really toning this area….to which I always say.
 If you want to get the proverbial two-for-one (cardiovascular and toning benefits), you need to walk, jog, or run outside.